 But Jesus, aware of their malice, said, "Why are you putting me to the test, you hypocrites?
 Show me the coin used for the tax."
 And they brought him a denarius.
 Then he said to them, "Whose head is this, and whose title?"
 They answered, "The emperor's."
 Then he said to them, "Give therefore to the emperor the things that belong to him, and to God what belongs to God."

-No sooner had the Berlin Wall fallen, marking the end of the Cold War, than another ominous divide in our world made its appearance.
+No sooner did the fall of the Berlin Wall mark the end of the Cold War than another ominous divide came to split our world.
 This new division is between the Muslim world and what was once the Christian West.
 The Muslim world has experienced an extraordinary growth in fundamentalism.
-Many countries there have imposed or are seeking to impose the law of the Koran as the law of the state.
-Algeria in North Africa, just off the southern tip of Europe, is presently the scene of a murderous East-West conflict.
-Some European countries feel threatened, particularly France, with its large Muslim population and close historical ties with Algeria.
+Many groups have imposed or are seeking to impose the Sharia law of the Koran as the law of the state.
+European countries feel threatened, particularly France, with its large Muslim population and close historical ties with Algeria.
 Muslims demands that their schoolgirls be allowed to wear the veil in French public schools.
 Strange how people so often adopt the attitudes and strategies of their adversaries.
-Muslim fundamentalism in Arab countries has been matched by a noticeable "move to the right" in western countries.
+Muslim fundamentalism in Arab countries is soon matched by a noticeable "move to the right" in western countries.
 Now even the more moderate mainstream parties are calling for tighter immigration laws.
 The signs for the future are ominous, to say the least.

 The clash between religion and the secular state is not new.
 The story of the Christian West is largely a history of this conflict.
 For the first few centuries of its existence, Christianity was fiercely persecuted by the state, leaving in its wake, a bloody trail of martyrs.
 All that changed with the conversion of the emperor Constantine.
 Soon Christianity became the state religion.
 Now the boot was on the other foot.
 The high point of the power of religion came at Canossa in the high Middle Ages when an excommunicated emperor knelt in the snow and humbly submitted to a pope to regain his imperial crown.
 In the Caesar-God contest, that round went decidedly to God.
 All throughout the Middle Ages the church extended its sphere of influence into the secular domain.
 With the break-up of Christianity in the sixteenth century the process began to reverse.
 The French Revolution marked a decisive turning point in favour of the state.
 Napoleon made the point dramatically, when he took the imperial crown from the pope and placed it himself on his own head.
 Ever since the state has been clawing back the ground once claimed by the church.
 And the church has ceded its former influence reluctantly.
 The boot has changed feet once more.

-Today's gospel, with its famous "Render to Caesar the things that are Caesar's and to God the things that are God's" has a particular topicality in our world.
-While the principle is clear and unambiguous, its application in particular circumstances is quite another matter.
+Today's famous directive from Jesus to "Render to Caesar the things that are Caesar's and to God the things that are God's" is a particular challenge to our world right now.
+While its principle is unambiguous, its application in particular circumstances is quite another matter.
 The Catholic Church Catechism points out three circumstances where citizens are obliged in conscience to refuse obedience to the civil authorities.
 They are when the laws are "contrary to the moral order, to the fundamental rights of persons and to the teachings of the gospel."
-The principle is clear.
-However, its application may not be so simple when there is an apparent clash of rights.
+The principle is clear; but how to apply it when there is an apparent clash of rights?

-The complexity of these issues may render them unsuitable topics for the pulpit.
+The complexity of this issue may render it unsuitable topic for the pulpit.
 What the preacher can and must do, is advise believers on the obligation of Christian behaviour in all circumstances.
-No matter how deeply they hold their convictions or how warmly they espouse their causes, they must never resort to violence.
-And that includes intimidation in all its forms.
-Muscular crusades, whether modern or medieval, cause irreparable harm.
+No matter how deeply they hold their convictions or how warmly they espouse their causes, they must never resort to violence to impose them.
+That would also extend to intimidation in all its forms.
+Military-backed crusades, whether modern or medieval, have no backing from the Gospel.
 The end never justifies the means.
 We live, even in Ireland, in a world of pluralism.
 There are others whose principles and beliefs differ radically from ours.
 The state must also take cognisance of them.
 Our only resort is persuasion.
 Persuasion is always a gentle art.
 We best persuade by living our Christian lives to the full, remembering always that "the anger of man works not the justice of God."
-(Liam Swords)

 Before being called by Christ to be one of his twelve Apostles, Saint Matthew was a tax collector operating in a customs house, somewhere in the north of Galilee.
 Since this profession required that he be able to read, write and especially keep records, these skills he would put to good use in writing his gospel account of Jesus' mission.
 His literary style, as an evangelist, may be more artificial than that of Saint Luke, but there is no doubt that the gospel excerpt you have just heard is truly dramatic.
 The question put to Jesus, as to whether it was permissible for Jews to pay tribute to Caesar, gives a clear insight into the minds and strategy of the Pharisees.
 They were trying to walk Jesus into a political trap that would set him at odds with the Roman authorities, who were the rulers of Israel at that time, or, failing that, would discredit him before his own people.
 To avoid giving rise to suspicion of their intent, they decided not to get involved personally themselves.
 They sent some of their disciples along to Christ instead.
 It is quite likely that the leaders of the Pharisees stayed in the background because they wanted the followers of Herod, the Roman appointed tetrarch of Galilee, to take part also in the plot against Jesus, even though these Herodians, who openly advocated cooperation with the Romans, were normally their most bitter enemies.